Almost 40% of online spend goes through Amazon

 Retailers must wise up and respond to the threat of Amazon

-- International research from global ecommerce consultancy Salmon reveals 37% of online spend is done through Amazon
+- International research from global ecommerce consultancy Salmon, a Wunderman Commerce Company, reveals 37% of online spend is done through Amazon

 - 60% of consumers feel all online retailers should offer same day delivery